ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-database-configuration.markdown

 ###### The time in seconds to wait before canceling query
 ###### Default Value: 300

-This timeout refers to queries and streamed queries operations.
+This timeout refers to queries and streamed queries.

-If an operation exeeds the specified time, an *OperationCanceledException* will be thrown
+If a query exceeds the specified time, an *OperationCanceledException* will be thrown.
+For the streaming queries the timeout is delayed every time a query result is pushed to the stream.
+The timeout will be exceeded only if no result is streamed within that time.

 Example: